bflaven/BlogArticlesExamples/streamlit-sweetviz-pandas-profiling-eda-made-easy/README.md

 # streamlit-sweetviz-pandas-profiling-eda-made-easy
 **A quick overview on how-to generate an "Exploratory Data Analysis" (EDA in Data Science) with Streamlit and the 2 well-known libraries:  SWEETVIZ, PANDAS PROFILING.**

+**You can find this artcile on my blog "Exploratory Data Analysis or EDA in Data Science made easy with SWEETVIZ, PANDAS PROFILING and Streamlit" [https://flaven.fr/2022/01/exploratory-data-analysis-or-eda-in-data-science-made-easy-with-sweetviz-pandas-profiling-and-streamlit/](https://flaven.fr/2022/01/exploratory-data-analysis-or-eda-in-data-science-made-easy-with-sweetviz-pandas-profiling-and-streamlit/)**

 **For each application, most of the values are in a file named `values_conf.py`**
 ```bash